 Other old houses in New York in the Dutch colonial style are the Lott House and the Wyckoff farmhouse, both in Brooklyn and built in/around 1652.
 But also the Flatlands Reformed Church, also in Brooklyn, built a year later in 1653.
 The Wyckoff farmhouse, between Clarendon Rd and Ditmas Ave in East Flatbush, Brooklyn, is considered to be the oldest house in New York City.
 Originally the name was spelled as Wykhof.
 It was built by an Ostfries 'East Frisian', namely Pieter Claesen from near the town of Norden in the north of the region of Ostfriesland.
 Pieter Claesen arrived in New Netherland in 1632 when he was twelve years old.
 It was in 1652 when he bought a piece of land from the WIC in New Amersfoort, also known as the Flatlands, and what would become Brooklyn.

 Finally.
-Time to talk about the portraits in City Hall and the Met in New York City that we started this blogpost with.
+Time to talk about the portraits in City Hall and the Met in New York City that we started this blog post with.
 They are of government officials.
-As said, from the small villages Koudum and Peperga, both in the south of the province Friesland.
+As said, from the small villages of Koudum and Peperga, both in the south of the province of Friesland.
 Only forty kilometers apart from each other as the crow flies.

 Pieter Stuyvesant (1611?-1672)

-The one of village Peperga in City Hall is the portrait of Pieter Stuyvesant (see image below), also called Peter or Petrus Stuyvesant.
+The one of the small village of Peperga in City Hall is the portrait of Pieter Stuyvesant (see image below), also called Peter or Petrus Stuyvesant.
 Peperga, a small village, only fifteen kilometres as the crow flies away from the Zuiderzee 'southern sea', and thus connected with the wide world.
-The profession of his father Balthasar Joannis Stuyvesant (ca. 1587-1637), a minister, probably also gave Stuyvesant a broader look at the world.
+The profession of his father Balthasar Joannis Stuyvesant (ca. 1587-1637), a minister, must have given Stuyvesant a broader look at the world.
 His father was born in the port of Dokkum in Friesland and died in the port of Delfzijl in the province of Groningen.
 His mother was Margaretha Hardenststein (1575-1625), who died in the village of Berlikum in the province of Friesland.
 Grandfather Joannis Stuyvesant was an innkeeper in Dokkum.

 Pieter Stuyvesant received his elementary education in Dokkum, a port town where the Admiralty of Friesland was located.
 It was here that he had his first encounter with the international military enterprise of the Republic, to which he would eventually belong.
 In 1628, he began his studies at the University of Franeker in the province of Friesland.
 His decision to pursue philosophy rather than theology dismayed his father.
 Franeker was a university of great international prestige in Europe at that time, with about 200 students and sixteen professors, and it was teeming with new ideas.
 Even René Descartes delivered lectures at this university in 1629, and Stuyvesant was among those who attended them.